Ticks are small spider-like animals (arachnids) that bite to fasten themselves onto the skin and feed on blood.

 Edmonton, AB T6G 2J2

-- The lab will provide results to you by mail.
-Please ensure that your complete mailing address is included on your submission form if you wish to receive the results.
+The lab will provide results to you by mail within 2 to 3 weeks.
+Ensure that your complete mailing address is included on your submission form if you wish to receive the results.

 What the results mean

 - These results are not meant to diagnose or treat tick-borne illnesses in people or pets.